JacobPaxton/data_science_notes/notes_v2.md

     * Each object is indexed at the variable... object at index `x` contains that variable's value, type, and identity
 - Python creates and dumps objects as needed; when `i = 1` is done, object's value=1, type=int, and identity=i
     * Assigning j to i points j at the i object but with j identity; any further assignment unlinks these
-- Python objects that contain numbers or strings are immutable, as in, a new object is created for the change and old is dumped
+- Python objects that contain numbers, strings, or tuples are immutable; a new object is created for the change and old is dumped
-- Python objects that contain lists or dicts are mutable, as in, the object itself is modified (no creation/dump for changes)
+- Python objects that contain lists or dicts are mutable; the object itself is modified (no creation/dump for changes)
 ### Python Errors
 - SyntaxError and IndentationError are reported before *any* code runs; the rest is reported during runtime
 - SyntaxError: "illegal" code, ex: `print("hi") print("there!") print("all on one line?...")`